Tensor rank and entanglement of pure quantum states: Nuclear rank of a tensor

-The extreme points of $B_1(3,2)$ are rank one symmetric tensors of the $\bu^{\otimes 3}$ with $\|\bu\|=1$.
+The extreme points of $B_1(3,2)$ are rank-one symmetric tensors of the $\bu^{\otimes 3}$ with $\|\bu\|=1$.
 Such symmetric tensor determines $\bu$ up to a third root of unity.
 That is, we can replace $\bu$ by $\zeta\bu$, where $\zeta^3=1$.
 Thus all extreme points can be identified with the $3$-dimensional real sphere $\rS^3$ in the complex space $\C^2$, quotient by the action of multiplication by third roots of unity.
 The supporting hyperplane is a corresponding nonzero homogeneous polynomial $(ax_1+bx_2)^3$.
 Thus the nuclear rank of an extreme point of $B_1(3,2)$ is $1$, and the dimension of the exposed face is $0$.

 We next discuss exposed face of dimension $1$.
-Let us first consider the example of $|GHZ\rangle$.
-It corresponds to the polynomial $x_1^3+x_2^3$ (up to a multiplication by a constant.)
+Let us first consider the example of the $|GHZ\rangle$ state.
+It corresponds to the polynomial $x_1^3+x_2^3$, up to multiplication by a constant.
 Hence $\||GHZ\rangle\|_{\infty}=1$ and the maximum is achieved for the two extreme points of $B_1(3,2)$: $\be_1^{\otimes 3},\be_2^{\otimes 3}$, and any convex combination of these two points.
 Thus, the exposed face corresponding to $|GHZ\rangle$ is a convex combination of two unit orthogonal vectors in $\C^2$.
-The variety of all these one dimensional exposed faces is of real dimension $4$.
-(Three for $\bx$ of length one, and one extra for an orthogonal vector $\by$ of length one.)
-It is not known to the authors whether there are additional exposed faces of dimension $1$.
+The variety of all these $1$-dimensional exposed faces is of real dimension $4$ -- three for $\bx$ of length one, and an extra dimension for an orthogonal vector $\by$ of length one.
+It is not known to the authors whether there exist additional exposed faces of dimension $1$.

-One could try to use the approach for finding the spectral norm as in \cite{FW18}.
-For generic tensor in $\rS^3\C^2$ one can find all critical points for $\max\{\Re \langle \cS,\bu^{\otimes 3}\rangle, \|\bu\|=1\}$.
+To find the spectral norm of a tensor one may follow the approach which is described in \cite{FW18}.
+For a generic tensor in $\rS^3\C^2$ one can find all critical points for $\max\{\Re \langle \cS,\bu^{\otimes 3}\rangle, \|\bu\|=1\}$.
 It will have usually at most $5$ critical $\bu$ viewed as a point on the Riemann sphere.
 Those points that correspond to $2$ points of maximum will yield a supporting hyperplane of $B_1(3,2)$ which supports an exposed face of dimension $1$.
 There are exceptional cases that are discussed in \cite{FW18}.